Vice President, Population Health

 Seth Bokser, MD, MPH is a practicing pediatric hospitalist and board-certified clinical informaticist.
 Dr. Bokser is currently the associate chief medical information officer at the UCSF Benioff Children’s Hospital and the Betty Irene Moore Women’s Hospital.
 He is an associate clinical professor at the UCSF Medical School.
 Over the last decade, Dr. Bokser has led the design and implementation of electronic health records, data-integrated medical devices, telehealth, mobile health technologies, and social media for health.
 Dr. Bokser is a founding member of the UCSF Center for Digital Innovation and is focused on using information technology to enable the next generation of patient-empowered and patient-centered care.
 Dr. Bokser received a Clinical Bioinformatics Certificate from Stanford University, a Masters in Public Health from Harvard University, Medical Doctorate from Rutgers-Robert Wood Johnson, and Bachelor of Arts from the University of Michigan.

-Chief Medical Officer, San Francisco Health Network; Professor of Medicine, UCSF
+Chief Medical Officer, San Francisco Health Network; Prof. of Medicine, UCSF

 Alice Huan-mei Chen, M.D., M.P.H., is the Chief Medical Officer of the San Francisco Health Network, San Francisco Department of Public Health’s vertically integrated delivery system, and a Professor of Medicine at the University of California San Francisco.
 As Chief Medical Officer, Dr. Chen is responsible for providing clinical leadership, vision, direction, and expertise in the oversight and operations of the Network, with a focus on clinical integration; access, quality and cost of care; patient satisfaction and retention; and strategic initiatives and programs for enhancing clinical effectiveness.
 A practicing primary care physician, Dr. Chen previously spent a decade at Zuckerberg San Francisco General Hospital (ZSFG) in a variety of roles, including Chief Integration Officer, Director of the Center for Innovation in Access and Quality, and Director of eReferral, an integrated electronic referral and consultation system recognized nationally as an innovative model for improving access to specialty care.
 She is a graduate of Yale University, Stanford University Medical School, and the Harvard School of Public Health, and is a fellow of the Aspen Institute’s inaugural class of the Health Innovators Fellowship.

-Professor & Vice Chair, Otolaryngology & Medical Director, Ambulatory Services, Ohio State Wexner Medical Ctr
+Prof. & Vice Chair, Otolaryngology & Medical Director, Ambulatory Svs, The Ohio State Wexner Medical Ctr

 L. Arick Forrest, MD is a Professor and Vice Chair in the Department of Otolaryngology at The Ohio State Wexner Medical Center and is the Medical Director of Ambulatory Services for the Wexner Medical Center.
 Dr. Forrest obtained his medical degree from The Ohio State University in 1988.
 He spent one year as a General Surgery Intern at Riverside Methodist Hospital in Columbus, Ohio, followed by an Otolaryngology Head and Neck Surgery Residency at The Ohio State University.
 He completed his residency training in 1993 and then was awarded a Laryngology Fellowship at Vanderbilt University in Nashville, Tennessee, under the guidance of Robert H. Ossoff, DMD,MD, with a focus on voice disorders and treating the professional voice.
 After the Laryngology fellowship, Dr. Forrest completed a fellowship in Microvascular and Reconstructive Surgery at The Ohio State University under the guidance of Michael Sullivan, MD.
 He has been the Medical Director of Ambulatory for The Ohio State Wexner Medical Center since 2011.

-Senior Vice President, Service Excellence and Practice Improvement,
+Senior Vice President, Service Excellence & Practice Improvement,

 Massachusetts General Hospital